crowdwave/checkpoint401/README.md

 ![logo](https://github.com/crowdwave/checkpoint401/assets/13228330/361e7e01-540c-4d1b-9a80-1f43f9ef2f5d)

-# Checkpoint 401 Forward Auth Server
+# Checkpoint 401 Forward Auth Security Server

 May 2024 note: Checkpoint 401 is aimed at sophisticated TypeScript developers... it is new and is not battle-tested.
 We recommend you first read the source code in detail and assure yourself of its suitability for your needs - there is only a single source file of about 500 lines - small enough for a skilled TypeScript developer to understand.
 We welcome code reviews and feedback to improve its reliability and security.
 Checkpoint 401 has no guarantee at all - use at your own risk.